NVIDIA/ais-k8s/docs/COMPATIBILITY.md

 Older clusters can be upgraded to an operator with version `1.6.0`, however `1.6.0` can **NOT** deploy new clusters with an init container using the old versioning system.

+As of version 2.0, support of any `v1.*` init container has been dropped and the init container version must match the aisnode version.

 We recommend upgrading to the latest compatible init version directly after upgrading the operator to `1.6.0`.

 | Operator Version | Init Container Version | AISNode Version |